wshuv-o/EEG-DATNet/README.md

-# BCI-EEG: EEG Data Processing for Brain-Computer Interface
+# EEG-DATNet: Dual Attention Transformer for EEG Signal Decoding

 This repository contains code and resources for processing EEG data for Brain-Computer Interface (BCI) applications using a novel deep learning model.
 The goal is to enhance the accuracy and efficiency of EEG signal classification for real-time BCI tasks.